AnandChowdhary/anandchowdhary.com/content/Projects/blueboard.md

 subcategory: Internet of Things
 intro: Bluetooth-powered smart billboard that shows relevant advertisements and information based on who's passing by it.
 date: 2018-01-23
-work: ["University", "Internet of Things", "Hardware"]
+work: ["Internet of Things", "Hardware"]
 ---

 BlueBoard is a Bluetooth-powered smart billboard that actually cares about you.
 Privacy-first and context-aware, it connects with your smartphone via Bluetooth and shows you relevant advertisements and information.